Wuhpondiscord/movie-search/README.md

 Google Dork Movie Search is a Flask web application designed to simplify the process of searching for movie-related content using Google dorks.
 It provides users with a straightforward interface to input movie details and search criteria, fetching relevant search results from Google.
 Additionally, it integrates a security feature powered by the VirusTotal API to scan retrieved URLs for potential threats, ensuring a safer browsing experience.

+## If You like it please give it a star ⭐

 ## Features

 - **User-friendly Interface:** Enjoy a clean and intuitive interface for inputting movie details and search criteria.